Are You Projecting? Defense Mechanisms in Therapy and Beyond

 Is projection harmful?

 In some situations, there may also be distress on the receiving end of projection.
-For example, if a parent is grappling with their own fear of failure and inadequacy and projects those feelings onto their child rather than addressing them in their own life, the child may internalize that insecurity.
-Later on, this can manifest in a variety of attachment issues, particularly related to anxiety or avoidance.
+For example, if a parent is grappling with their own fear of failure and projects that negative feeling onto their child rather than addressing them in their own life, the child may internalize that insecurity.
+Later on, this can manifest in a variety of attachment issues in the child, particularly related to anxiety or avoidance.

 How can you tell if you’re projecting?

-Understanding whether you may be projecting your own fears or insecurities onto others requires a level of self-awareness and introspection that isn’t easy to come by.
-It can also be hard to sense if someone else is projecting onto you.
+Understanding whether you may be projecting your fears or insecurities onto others requires self-awareness and introspection.
+This isn’t easy to come by but is necessary to determine if you are projecting or if someone else is projecting onto you.

 If you’ve reflected on your reactions and emotions in response to someone else’s words or behaviors and determine that projection was a part of it, therapy can be a very safe space to explore things further—including whether or not what you’re experiencing fits into larger patterns of interpersonal situations that make you feel distressed or even underlying mental health issues.

-Projection is just one example of the ways people try to process internal conflicts and challenges.
+Our virtual Intensive Outpatient Program (IOP) combines group sessions, family therapy, and personal therapy to support young people with complex mental health conditions and their families.
+Projection is just one example of how people process internal conflicts and painful feelings.
 Charlie Health’s team of compassionate, expert clinicians will help clients make sense of what they’re experiencing, identify what feelings or issues may be underlying their experiences, and find healthier, more sustainable coping strategies.
-This happens through individual therapy, supported groups based on shared experiences, and family involvement in care.